powerpak/pathospot-compare/README-database.md

 ### What is `eRAP_ID`?

 Most of our columns have fairly transparent naming, but this one unfortunately does not.
-This column is an (anonymized) patient identifier.
+This column is an (anonymized) patient identifier named after one of our [data warehouses](https://erap.mssm.edu).
 You will find this column in the `tIsolates`, `tIsolateTests`, and `tPatientEncounter` tables.
 Each patient in your dataset should be assigned a unique integer ID.

 ### What are valid values for `encounter_type`?